-When clients need responses to unexpected bankruptcy filings, the ability to retrieve and liquidate collateral requires focused attorneys with the collective knowledge of bankruptcy and other insolvency laws, creditor remedies and debt restructuring techniques to obtain repayment of debt and the recovery of collateral.
+When clients need responses to unexpected bankruptcy filings, the ability to retrieve and liquidate collateral calls for focused attorneys with the knowledge of bankruptcy and other insolvency laws, creditor remedies and debt restructuring techniques to seek repayment of debt and the recovery of collateral.

 Attorneys in the Bankruptcy & Creditors' Rights Group work with a diverse set of clients on matters including business bankruptcy, insolvency issues, commercial litigation, enforcement actions and financial restructuring.
 They also represent clients in commercial bankruptcy cases and non-bankruptcy workouts, loan restructurings and enforcement actions.

 Our attorneys have substantial experience representing stalking horse bidders and other purchasers of assets from distressed entities, bankruptcy committees, guarantors, shareholders and debtor-in-possession financers in connection with complex reorganization, restructuring, liquidation cases and business lawsuits.
 The breadth of the group's experience in the bankruptcy and insolvency arenas, as well as within the realm of commercial litigation, means clients receive counsel that is legally sound and makes business sense.
 Group attorneys represent clients before various state and federal district courts, as well as in bankruptcy courts throughout the United States, including those located in Delaware, Southern District of New York, Georgia and Tennessee.

 The Group has experience representing all types of stakeholders, including:

 - Trustees and Receivers

 Our group writes and speaks before insolvency professionals and specialized industry groups as well as to individual clients.
 We are members of industry organizations including the American Bankruptcy Institute, the Turnaround Management Association and the insolvency sections of the Tennessee and Georgia Bar Associations.